 “We’ll dive right into the glorious nature of this region with a leisurely morning walk to view spectacular Onkaparinga Gorge.
 This gorge boasts seemingly endless wilderness and a fantastic opportunity to witness the ancient geology of McLaren Vale.
 With our lungs full of fresh country air, we’ll head off on our Electric Bike Winery Tour, visiting 4 amazing Cellar Doors and an iconic lunch venue.”

 Now, compare that to a blurb from Sundance Watersports:

 “When it comes to parasailing, we like to get right to the fun part!
 We’ll head out of Robbie’s marina and right to the open sea.
 Once up in the air, you’ll get the ideal view of the Indian Key, swimming tarpon, sea turtles, and so much more.
 Our personal favorite part of parasailing is the expansive views stretching from the Everglades National Park to the Alligator Lighthouse.
 If you decide you’d rather ride along, you’ll have a blast too — our hilarious and personable crew make it an experience that you won’t soon forget.
 We may even be able to convince you to come back for more!”

 When reading Coast & Co.’s content, it’s easy to feel the poetic and peaceful experience that the Fleurieu Peninsula of Australia has to offer.
 The contrast of Sundance Watersports’ upbeat and energetic content clearly demonstrates the difference in the two websites’ target audiences.

-What if your target audience is well-mixed?
+What if your target audience is a combination?